cj-torres/pdf_to_audio/README.md

 # PDF to Audio

 This is a simple tool for converting PDFs to MP3 files using OpenAI.
 I have used this to let me listen to papers while programming.
 Note that this works best for papers where diagram reading is not important.
-Also the wisdom off converting PDF files to audio is questionable anyways.
+Also the wisdom of converting PDF files to audio is questionable anyways.

 This requires FFmpeg to be installed, an OpenAI API key (your own!) as well as the following libraries: